Hani People

 Mushroom Houses

 Distinctive architecture with thick thatched roofs resembling mushrooms.
-These traditional dwellings are built on slopes with stone foundations, featuring natural insulation perfect for mountain climates.
+Built on slopes with stone foundations.

 Major Festivals